radio kilton founded

 Over the years Radio Danum went from success to success with a special anniversary broadcast on medium wave in the week that the station became 10 years old.
 However since the mid to late 90's the station suffered from a lack of funding and volunteers.

-So when Doncaster & Bassetlaw NHS Trust merged, the NHS trust asked Bassetlaw Hospital Radio to take the reins at Radio Danum.
+So when Doncaster & Bassetlaw NHS Trust merged, the NHS trust asked Bassetlaw Hospital Radio to take the reins.

 Since then the station has had a name change to Trust AM, 'moved' inside DRI itself, more members have joined and the studio has been re-fitted, it has also received a much needed make over.